 The Duke Clinical Psychology Fellowship Program is a post-doctoral training program in the Department of Psychiatry & Behavioral Sciences at Duke University Medical Center.

-This 2-year full-time program is designed to help advance the professional development and clinical training goals for clinical psychologists (a) trained in a clinical scientist or scientist-practitioner model and (b) interested in pursuing a career as a clinician-educator in an academic medical center.
+This 2-year full-time program began in 2016 and is designed to help advance the professional development and clinical training goals for clinical psychologists trained in a clinical scientist or scientist-practitioner model, and interested in pursuing a career as a clinician-educator in an academic medical center.
 Fellows conduct psychosocial assessments and provide contemporary cognitive behavioral therapies using empirically supported treatments and principles of change to a wide range of patients within clinics at Duke University Medical Center.

-Programmatic didactics and professional development occur across 5 core training areas:
+Programmatic didactics and professional development occur across five core training areas: